Emily is the illustrator of our stunning designs at Born Hybrid, and Ashley is in charge of logistics, but what...

-But change in large companies takes time, so we’ve set up our company to challenge the industry.
+But change in large companies takes time, so we’ve set up our company to challenge the industry and champion slow fashion.
 Our customers will know from day one, that our products are built to last, whilst minimising the strain placed on the environment at every step of production.

 Want to find out what we’re doing differently to fast fashion retailers?
 Read our blog post Sustainable e-commerce – is it really possible?